Teriks/TinkerRetroPie/README.md

 # Update RetroPie / Install more software

-You can CD into `~/RetroPie-Setup` and run: `git pull` to fetch the latest setup script changes.
+You can CD into `~/RetroPie-Setup` and run: `git pull origin master` to fetch the latest setup script changes.

 Then run: `sudo ./retropie_setup.sh` to start the setup script, which will allow you to update or install additional RetroPie packages by building them from source.